-Genes are pieces of DNA that provide instructions to make our bodies look and work as they do.
+Genes are pieces of DNA that we inherit from our parents.
+Genes provide the instructions to make our bodies look and work as they do.
 Some genes affect the way medicines work in the body.
 When comparing a group of people, there can be slight differences in each gene's structure.
 These differences can affect how people respond to medicine.